-Let's first talk about some of the things that have changed under the Trump administration so far.
+Let's talk about some of the things that have changed under the Trump administration.
 These are changes that have already gone into effect - they are the law.
 However, remember these laws can always be changed in the future.

 Tax Free Death And Disability Student Loan Discharge

 We've discussed before in our article on secret ways to get student loan forgiveness that, unless you're in a qualifying program, most student loan forgiveness and student loan discharges are considered taxable income.